Top Democrat accuses Trump of "purging" intelligence community

 Schiff asked Grenell whether the termination of Atkinson was intended to impede any ongoing investigations.

-A spokeswoman for the ODNI did not immediately respond to a request for comment.
+A spokeswoman for the Office of the Director of National Intelligence did not immediately respond to a request for comment.